sysartifacts/sysartifacts.github.io/chair-guide.md

 and the sooner you send the feedback form once evaluation decisions are made, the more people will complete the form.

+## Publish the final AE committee list

+Edit the AE "committee" page to add evaluator names and affiliations.
+Include only evaluators who finished their reviews, of course.

 # Notification deadline